SpencerCDixon/dotfiles/NOTES.md

 [look into settin gup ctags](https://github.com/LaunchAcademy/vim-config/blob/4e54606e6e201612a7c2152eb190538166a8afc2/init/keybindings.vim#L80)

 # Design Ideas
 * separate plugin initializers into their own folder (vim/init)
-* have an alias that displays all aliases
+* have an alias that displays all aliases that are available with a description
-* store aliases in separate files inside an alias folder
+* store aliases in separate files inside an alias folder if they get too big
 * potentially store vundle/bundles in a vimrc.bundles and source it immediately in my main vimrc

 Alias Types